-#3 of The First 5 of Project One Pocket
+#3 of The First 5 of the One Pocket Series

 What’s he doing?
 That break was crap.
 Only a few balls came out.
 Huh, he made the black ball before making all stripes, or solids.
 That ball was so close to the pocket and he still missed it, how?!
 He makes a ball and places it back on the spot.
 Why?!
 It looks like he’s not even trying to make a ball.
 He just shoots a ball to the other side of the table.
 He’s shooting at stripes and solids during the same inning.
 This is pure nonsense.
 He really doesn’t get it!